bartbutenaers/Node-RED-Tailscale-Tutorial/docs/extend_reverse_proxy.md

 ```
 https://<your-virtual-hostname>/dashboard
 ```
 Since Node-RED can only be accessed from your tailnet devices, you could consider to to remove basic authentication from Node-RED dashboard.
 That way no login screen won't be displayed anymore, to improve the [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor) factor of your home automation.
 Because having to login over and over again can be rather annoying for the family.
+Of courses for other use cases (for example in enterprise networks) it might be advised to keep on using the dashboard behind a login screen.

+I think we always have to consider the different use-cases people might want to cover so always worth making sure we scope the guidance accordingly.

 This can be achieved by commenting following lines in your Node-RED settings.js file:
 ```
 //httpNodeAuth: {user:"xxx",pass:"yyy"},
 //httpStaticAuth: {user:"xxx",pass:"yyy"},